 If you eat a vegan diet, try the mashed ripe banana or the applesauce.

-To substitute using mashed ripe bananas, use 2 mashed bananas (or 1 mashed ripe banana per egg).
+To substitute with mashed ripe bananas, use 1 mashed banana (or 1/2 mashed ripe banana per egg).

-If you want to use applesauce, use 2 Tablespoons of applesauce (or 1 Tablespoon of applesauce per egg)
+If you want to use applesauce, use 4 Tablespoons of applesauce (or 2 Tablespoons of applesauce per egg).